Cyogen/API-Implementation/README.md

           This is set to 'private/quotes.txt'.

     Route definition:
-      - A Get route is defined for the path '/random-quote'.
+      - A GET route is defined for the path '/random-quote'.
       - When the request is made the server will execute the callback function:
           *  'fs.readFile()' used to read the contents of the quotes text file.
           *  Errors result in a log to the console and sends a 500 Internal error response.